Our People

 Maddi Ramponi

-Maddi began with CUC Western Riverina in 2022 as an Administrative Assistant, moving into the Centre Support role in 2024.
-She now also leads the implementation of the First Year Advisor program across the Western Riverina, empowering first-year students to succeed and thrive throughout their higher education journey.
+Maddi commenced with CUC Western Riverina in 2022 as an Administrative Assistant before progressing into the Centre Support role in 2024.
+She also led the development and implementation of the First Year Advisor program across the Western Riverina.
+Maddi now works as Centre & Outreach Coordinator, supporting centre operations, student engagement, outreach initiatives and program delivery across the region.

 Domenique Iirilli